 Organizations interested in applying are strongly encouraged to discuss their project with the Executive Director prior to submitting an application.
-If the project meets the basic eligibility criteria and is consistent with the Foundation’s program interests, a formal application will be sent to the applicant.
+This can help determine if the project meets the basic eligibility criteria and is consistent with the Foundation’s program interests.
+Foundation staff cannot assess or comment on an application’s chances for approval.
 The Foundation reserves the right to request additional information about the organization, the project, and added financial details.

 Applications for grants are accepted at any time.
-Application forms are available by contacting the Foundation office.
-Potential applicants are encouraged to contact the Foundation for further information, either through the Grant Review Committee or by contacting the Executive Director.
-The Grant Review Committee meets regularly to consider applications.
+Application forms are available by contacting the Foundation office or can be found on the Foundation website at: www.lapeercountycf.org.
+Applications are fillable form templates.
+Potential applicants are encouraged to contact the Foundation Executive Director for further information or questions.
+The Grant Review Committee meets monthly to consider applications.
 Organizations may submit grant applications throughout the year.
-Deadlines occur at 5:00 p.m. on the final business day of each month.
+To be considered for funding, applications must be received no later than 5:00 p.m. on the 15th day of each month.
+Applications will not be accepted after the date and time specified regardless of postmark date.
+Faxed or emailed applications cannot be considered.
 Specific application deadlines may be announced for particular funds or through Requests for Proposals.

 Each application will be reviewed when all application information has been received.
 Members of the Grant Review Committee and/or staff for the Foundation may conduct a site visitation and/or ask to meet with or interview representatives of the applicant organization.